gerardpc/python-course/docs/sections/python_libraries/sklearn.md

 in Pandas, before going into Scikit Learn.

 !!!note
-    Transformers are estimators, so they also have `fit` and `predict` methods.
-However, the `fit` method is used to learn the parameters of the transformer, and the `predict` method is used to transform the data.
-Hence, these methods are not used in the same way as in estimators, which represent machine learning algorithms.
+    Transformers are estimators, so they also have the `fit` method.
+However, this method is used to learn the parameters of the transformer (e.g., the mean of the data in a `StandardScaler`), not to train a model.
+    They also don't have the `predict` method, since they don't make predictions.
+Instead, they have the `transform` method, which is used to transform the data.

 ### Standard scaler